Do you suffer from Acid Reflux?

 Reflux

-Let’s be clear: the real cause of GERD isn’t too much stomach acid.
+First off, the real cause of GERD isn’t too much stomach acid.
 In fact, it could very well be the opposite.
 The simple truth is that long-term use of the popular Proton Pump Inhibitors (PPIs) and H2 blockers might not only be failing to address the real issue—it’s making things worse.
 Way worse.

 You’re on the path to more pain, more meds, and a worse quality of life.
 Let me explain…

+You’ve probably been told that acid reflux is caused by too much stomach acid, but what if that’s not the full story?
 Before we get into the damage these drugs cause, let’s understand what’s really behind your reflux.
 GERD is a symptom of something deeper—a sign that something is wrong in your digestive system.
 And yet, most doctors and pharmaceutical companies just want to mask it with a pill.

-The Surprising Culprits Fueling Your GERD:
+The Top 10 Surprising Culprits Fueling Your Acid Reflux & GERD

 1. Hiatal Hernia: This is when part of your stomach pushes through your diaphragm, weakening the valve in your esophagus (aka the Lower Esophageal Sphincter) that keeps stomach contents in check.
 This allows acid to leak into your esophagus and cause damage.